Erik Reece: Poetry

+In 2024 he published Kingfisher Blues through Fireside Industries, an imprint run by author Silas House of the University Press of Kentucky.
+The book is a revealing and lyrical look at Reece's alcoholism and recovery.

 Awards

 In addition to the John B. Oakes Award for Distinguished Environmental Journalism from the Columbia University Graduate School of Journalism, in 2006 Erik Reece received the Sierra Club's David R. Brower Award for Environmental Journalism.